mistermicheels/learning-notes/processes-techniques/Issue-troubleshooting.md

     -   It's very unlikely that the issue is caused by bugs in your compiler, language runtime, browser, database software, libraries (especially if they are mature and battle-tested)
 -   Don't rush and don't skimp on breaks
     -   Trying to go too fast may make you miss important details or fail to see a general pattern, leading to a lot of time and energy spent going in the wrong direction
-    -   Breaks are needed to stay sharp, plus taking your focus away from the problem can trigger a lightbulb moment as well.
+    -   Breaks are needed to stay sharp, plus taking your focus away from the problem can trigger a light bulb moment as well.
 See also [Hammock-driven development](../mindset/Hammock-driven-development.md)
 -   Ask for help if it makes sense!
     -   An extra pair of eyes can help to see anything you missed
     -   The act of describing the issue to someone might already give you some ideas